Azure/azure-webpubsub/docs/references/protocol-cloudevents.md

 HTTP/1.1 401 Unauthorized
 ```

-### Event `connected`
+### System `connected` event
 <a name="connected"></a>
-The service calls the Upstream when the client completed WebSocket handshake and successfully connected.
+The service calls the Upstream when the client completes WebSocket handshake and is successfully connected.

 * `ce-type`: `azure.webpubsub.sys.connected`
 * `Content-Type`: `application/json`